jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 # Can AI boost tradition?

-Tradition, from latin tradere, to transmit, is act of sharing a behavior or belief from generation to generation.
+Tradition, from latin tradere, to transmit, is the act of sharing a behavior or belief from generation to generation.
 And as such, this heritage becomes part of our ourselves, our identity.

 Innovation, in contrast, is the introduction of new ideas, of new ways or approaches that change how things were done before.
-This new approaches are ofthe seen as a threaten to tradition, as the adoption of new methods or behaviors tends to change way that things were done, the tradition.
+This new approaches are often seen as a threat to tradition, as the adoption of new methods or behaviors tends to change the way that things were done, the tradition.

 However, do things need to be always like that?
 Can innovation be used to leverage and spread tradition among the society?